 1.8 Nothing in this Code prevents the custody officer, or other officer given custody of the detainee, from allowing police staff who are not designated persons to carry out individual procedures or tasks at the police station if the law allows.
 However, the officer remains responsible for making sure the procedures and tasks are carried out correctly in accordance with this Code.
 Any such police staff must be:

-(a) a person employed by a police authority maintaining a police force and under the control and direction of the Chief Officer of that force; or
+(a) a person employed by a police force and under the control and direction of the Chief Officer of that force; or

-(b) employed by a person with whom a police authority has a contract for the provision of services relating to persons arrested or otherwise in custody.
+(b) employed by a person with whom a police force has a contract for the provision of services relating to persons arrested or otherwise in custody.

 1.9 Designated persons and other police staff must have regard to any relevant provisions of the Codes of Practice.